 She moves silently to the bleachers nearer to him, hiding within the darkness.
 His scent was stronger here, clean and heady, his muskiness soaking the cool air around him.
 It was disarming, her mouth watering as it wraps around her, goosebumps licking up her skin.
 Standing this close to him, her eyes drink in his every detail: from the freckles along his jaw to the ugly pink scar on his right thigh.

 She wants to know how he got it.

-She doesn't quite understand her interest in this stranger, this pull she feels towards him.
-Transfixed, she watches him runs back and forth, his face melancholy.
+She doesn't understand her sudden interest in this stranger, this pull she feels towards him.
+A longing and a want, that had nothing to do with hunger.
+Transfixed, she watches him run back and forth, his face melancholy.

 With one last look of longing, she disappears into the darkness towards home.